mtarcinalli/Implicit-opinion-aspect-clues-in-Portuguese-texts/tipologia/README.md

     - Location: the IAC is related to the localization of the product.
 Ex: the IAC "in the center of the region" and the aspect "location";
     - Related: other contextual cases not related to location.
 Ex: "musty smell" and the aspect "cleanliness".

+Below is a sample of the csv file:

 <pre>
 domain,aspect,implict aspect clue,category,qty,subcategory